magazino/cover/README.md

 # COVER

 ## Idea
-The library generates splits a given polygon into a inscribed inner polygon and the remainders.
+The library splits a given polygon into a inscribed inner polygon and the remainders.
 This allows you to check only the remainders cell-wise for collision and the inscribed area for inscribed cost.